-Hearings Officer Comments: The proposed Central Residential designation is more supportive of this Policy by increasing the potential residential density and commercial opportunities on the Site that is currently well served by public transit and other alternative modes of transit.
+City Council Findings: The proposed Central Residential designation is more supportive of this Policy by increasing the potential residential density and commercial opportunities on the Site that is currently well served by public transit and other alternative modes of transit.
 The proposal also places an increased number of dwelling units close to four elementary schools and 12 parks and public recreational facilities that are within a one-mile radius of the Site.

 Based on comments received from City service bureaus, the increased density can be served by the existing public infrastructure, and as such, the proposed Central Residential designation represents a more efficient use of these public services.
 The one exception is the potentially adverse impact of this increased density on the area transportation network unless traffic signals are funded at the N Williams Avenue/N Cook Street and N Vancouver Avenue/N Cook Street intersections.
 As detailed in response to the Zoning Map Amendment approval criteria evaluating adequacy of public services (included later in this recommendation), this issue can be addressed through a condition of approval.
 The recommended condition of approval will ensure that until the traffic signals at these two intersections are funded, the net increase in vehicle trips generated by development on the Site would be limited to a level (25 new weekday p.m. peak hour trips) where the transportation network would not adversely be impacted.
+Furthermore, neither a Temporary nor a Final Certificate of Occupancy will be issued for development allowed under the proposed RX zone until such time that these two traffic signals are installed and operational.

-Policy 4.6 Housing Quality
+Policy 4.6 Housing Ouality